NourAlaassarr/DanialWebsite/README.md

 ## How to Use:
 <hr>
-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine.<br>
-2. Open the `index.html` file in your preferred web browser.
+2. Open the `index.html` file in your preferred web browser.<br>

 Feel free to contribute, report issues, or suggest improvements.